jmschnei/jmschnei.github.io/_publications/2021-01-01-extraction-and-normalization-of-vague-time-express.md

 slidesurl: ""
 paperurl: ""
 bibtexurl: ""
 citation: "Ulrike May.
-(2021).
-"Extraction and Normalization of Vague Time Expressions in German.." *In Proceedings of Konferenz zur Verarbeitung natürlicher Sprache (KONVENS 2021), Düsseldorf, Germany, 9 2021.
+(2021). \"Extraction and Normalization of Vague Time Expressions in German..\" *In Proceedings of Konferenz zur Verarbeitung natürlicher Sprache (KONVENS 2021), Düsseldorf, Germany, 9 2021.
 6-9 September 2021.*."
 ---